draios/kubernetes-sysdig-metrics-apiserver/README.md

     kuard-bcc7bf7df-zg8nc   1/1       Running   0          1m        10.46.0.3   worker-node-2
     ```

-2. Install Sysdig Monitor if you haven't done it yet - they have
+4. Install Sysdig Monitor if you haven't done it yet.
+For more information, see [Installing Sysdig Monitor][sysdig-monitor-docs-installation].
-   [great docs][sysdig-monitor-docs-installation] that you can use.

-3. The following command is going to deploy a number of required objects like
+5. Run the following to deploy a number of required objects like
    a custom namespace `custom-metrics`, required RBAC roles, permissions,
-   bindings and the service object for our metrics server:
+   bindings and the service object for the Sysdig metrics server:

    ```
    $ kubectl apply -f deploy/01-sysdig-metrics-rbac.yml
    ```

-   Which contains the following:
+   It creates the following:

-   This creates the namespace that will contain the metrics server
+   The namespace that will contain the metrics server
    ```
    kind: Namespace
    apiVersion: v1